TL;DR

 Advanced Planning: Getting the Details Right

 Choosing between Level and Decreasing Term is the first step.
-To create a truly robust plan, you need to consider the finer details.
-These are the areas where expert advice adds enormous value.
+To create a truly robust plan, you may need to consider the finer details.
+These are the areas where regulated guidance adds enormous value.

 1. Writing Your Policy in a Trust